 Many people use tiny fonts, thinking it will make their resume seem shorter.
 This is counterproductive because it makes your resume more difficult to read.

-If a recruiter or hiring manager has to squint to read your resume, they are likely to just move on to the next one.
-Instead, use a font that is easy to read and makes good use of white space.
+Use a font that is easy to read and makes good use of white space.

 4. Bullet Points Are Your Friend.

 Bullet points are a great tool for creating white space, and reducing the number of words in your resume.

 Go through your resume and search for opportunities to convert lengthy sentences into snappy bullet points.

 Most resumes are drowning in meaningless buzzwords and cliches.
 I bet that you can reduce the current draft of your resume by 100 words if you go on a hunt for phrases like: